Jesus-Olaiz/Calculator/README.md

-Simple calculator build using html/css and js.
+Simple calculator build using html/css and vanilla js.